 What really stuck with me, though, was the ensuing conversation about the challenges of caring for elderly parents.
 One caller in particular stuck in my head – she called in wondering about what help is available for those in the “sandwich generation.”

 For those unaware, the “sandwich generation” refers to people who are simultaneously providing active support and care for both their children as they grow up and into adulthood and their parents who are beginning to need assistance in retirement.
-I’ve written about the sandwich generation in the past, along with an update in a reader mailbag, but as time goes on, the subject becomes more and more of interest to me.
+I’ve written about the sandwich generation in the past, but as time goes on, the subject becomes more and more of interest to me.